TimothyElder/pandoc-xnos/README.md

 pandoc-xnos
 ===========

-This is a forked version of `pandoc-xnos` created by @tomduck.
+This is a forked version of `pandoc-xnos` created by [tomduck](https://github.com/tomduck).
 It has a single digit difference from the master branch version of `pandoc-xnos` which fixes a regex that reads the pandoc version number.
 See [tomduck/pandoc-xnos#28](https://github.com/tomduck/pandoc-xnos/issues/28) for more information.

 The *pandoc-xnos* filter suite provides facilities for cross-referencing in markdown documents processed by [pandoc].
 Individual filters are maintained in separate projects.
 They are: